Skip to main content

 • Launching a Development Kubernetes Environment

-• Manages required and optional services. (e.g. Elasticsearch, Kafka)
+• Manages required and optional services. (e.g. Opensearch, Kafka)

 Kubernetes End-to-End Tests